uronsol/terraforms-builder-resources/README.md

   - Visualizes colors and character sets
   - https://terraforms.oolong.lol/search
   - JavaScript

 - https://github.com/uronsol/terraforms-plot-3d
   - Visualizes Terraforms metadata in 3D
   - Python

 - https://codepen.io/0x0112/pen/mdBMNPm
   - Drawing tool for a Terraform plot, simulated in a dream state
+  - Credit to `0x0112.eth`
+  - How to:
+    1. In a separate tab, load your plot in the token viewer (https://tokens.mathcastles.xyz/terraforms/token-html/531)
+    2. Right click the page, select "View Page Source" to view the HTML
+    3. Select all, then copy the HTML content
+    4. Paste the content into the HTML pane in codepen
+  - Paint Controls (via keyboard) q - brush size a - brush (controls cell height) e - erase (must hold down e while "painting" to erase) c - copy dream to clipboard

+Committing your dream
+  Once you've copied your dream to your clipboard, you can paste it into the `dream` field of the `commitDreamToCanvas` write function of the contract (done via Etherscan)

 ### The Bots